Apteco/py-apteco/docs/source/reference/topics/variables.rst

 Examining variable metadata::

     >>> print(
-            f"'{cost.description}' is a",
+    ...     f"'{cost.description}' is a"
-            f"{'virtual' if cost.is_virtual else ''}",
+    ...     f"{' virtual' if cost.is_virtual else ''}"
-            f"{cost.type} variable on the '{cost.table.name}' table.",
+    ...     f" {cost.type} variable on the '{cost.table_name}' table."
-        )
+    ... )
+    ...
     'Cost' is a Numeric variable on the 'Bookings' table.

 Building a selection::